Jana-Marie/Otter-Iron/README.md

 ![4](images/4.jpg)

-Hardware is finished and working, software V0.1 is released!
+Hardware is finished and working, software V0.3 is released!

 Features:
  - You can solder!
  - Tmperature can be adjusted via buttons
  - USB-PD requests highest voltage
- - Display shows set-temperature, temperature and input-voltage
+ - Display shows set-temperature, temperature, input-voltage and power applied
+ - Saves last set-temperature
  - Designed by an Otter *chirps* :3

 ## Ordering and assmebly instructions